AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson1.md

 In this lab, I will create a webpage using this generic template. if this is your first time to use project firefly, follow below
 * [Creating your First Firefly App](https://github.com/AdobeDocs/project-firefly/blob/master/getting_started/first_app.md)

-To simplified the lab, and focus on using custom event, the developed webpage code is [here](https://github.com/AdobeDocs/adobeio-codelab-customevent-demo)
+To simplified the lab, and focus on using custom event, the project firefly app source code is [here](https://github.com/AdobeDocs/adobeio-codelab-customevent-demo)

 After you finished code development and deployed using `aio app deploy` you will be able to see your app like below
 ![webpage](assets/webpage.png)